Effects of adoption on the birth mother

-Effects of adoption on the birth mother include stigma and other psychological effects a woman experiences when she places her child for adoption.
+Effects of adoption on the birth mother* include stigma and other psychological effects a woman experiences when she places her child for adoption.

 Lead

-The decision to relinquish birth rights of a child is a heavy burden on the psychological makeup of a birth mother.
+The decision to relinquish* birth rights of a child is a heavy burden on the psychological makeup of a birth mother.
+Historically, it wasn't often the mother's decision.
+She would be subjected to intense pressure to relinquish*.
+A mother seldom 'gave up' her baby.
+Babies were taken for adoption.
+This took place during the last half of the last century throughout the UK, in Ireland, Belgium, Holland, Portugal, Spain (particularly under Franco), the USA, Canada, New Zealand and Australia.
+Campaigners have worked tireless towards recognition of and apology for these injustices with varying results.
+There have been government apologies in Australia, Ireland and other nations such as Scotland and Wales, but many countries have failed to implement the redress and reparation measures needed to mitigate the lifelong impact on the mothers and on adult adoptees who were taken from their mothers in infancy.
+This is a human rights contravention that needs to be addressed.
+The impacts relate to Articles 4, 5, 6, and 10 of the European Convention on Human Rights. *The word relinquish does not really apply in this case. * The term 'birth mother' is one created by the adoption industry to ensure the mother becomes a side note and is not considered pertinent to the life of the child she birthed after growing it in her body for nine months.

 Reactions following relinquishment include psychological, physical, and social-inter personal reactions.
 Birthmother Syndrome is a term that came about after a survey including 70 women who placed their children in adoption all were experiencing the same eight symptoms; signs of unresolved grief, symptoms of PTSD, diminished self-esteem, outward professions of perfection masking inner feelings of shame, arrested emotional development, self-punishment, unexplained secondary infertility, and living various extremes.
 She may feel a sense of loss for someone who is still alive or mourns the loss of her mothering role and may mourn for who her child may have become as her son or daughter.
 These feelings may resurface in later years, perhaps on the child's birthday or other important milestone in the child's life.
 Reports show that a birth mother feels grief when she has more children because this evokes the memory of the child she gave up.
 If she is faced with future infertility, she may believe it is a form of “punishment” for relinquishing her parenting rights over a child.
 Many birth mothers continue to mourn the loss of their child but with varying intensity.